LayanAlrouji/3D_Modeling_Animation/README.md

-Wings: The wings are represented by spheres that rotate around an axis, simulating the movement of a bird's wings.
+Wings: The wings are represented by spheres that simulating the bird's wings.